 - The Berklee institutional scholarship amount awarded will be divided equally between the student's first two semesters of full-time study.

-- For students transferring from another institution, including Berklee Global Partner institutions, Berklee institutional scholarships will be limited to remaining degree or diploma requirements.
+- For students transferring from another institution, including Berklee Global Partner institutions, Berklee institutional scholarships will be limited to remaining degree or diploma requirements, for up to eight total semesters of enrollment.
 Semester enrollment begins accumulating from a student’s first semester of enrollment at the college.
-For example, a student receiving 15 credits will start as a second-semester student and have seven total semesters of scholarship.

 - Students who have completed all graduation requirements for their course of study or who attend beyond eight total semesters at the college will no longer be eligible to receive Berklee institutional scholarships.
 Institutional aid will only cover the program-specific required private lessons for a student's major.

 - Scholarship recipients must meet the college's SAP policy to be eligible to enroll and receive their scholarship.

 - Students enrolled in a minimum of 12 credits are considered full time and receive their full scholarship, however, in order to remain on track to graduate within eight semesters, it is recommended that students plan to take 15 credits per semester.

 - Students who attend part-time in a semester will be eligible for prorated (login required) Berklee institutional aid (scholarships and grants).
 Enrolling part-time will count as a semester of usage, so students are encouraged to meet with their academic advisor to ensure they are on track to complete their program within eight total semesters of enrollment.

 - Berklee College of Music scholarship recipients will be required to provide services to the college, which may include their participation in performances, ensembles, project bands, auditions accompaniment, and/or any other Berklee-related activity that is deemed appropriate.

 - A change of principal instrument or failure to perform on the principal instrument will result in a review of the award decision and may result in the loss of eligibility for renewal of the award.